 The amount of taxes you can expect to pay on 1 million dollars depends on where the money comes from, among other considerations.
 While you can rest assured that the IRS will want its cut, determining the taxes is not so straight-forward.
-If you’re lucky enough to find yourself in the dilemma of figuring what the taxes are on a million dollars, it could be helpful to consult with a tax advisor who can help you navigate the choppy waters of being taxed at the highest federal levels.
+If you’re lucky enough to find yourself in the dilemma of figuring out if you won a million dollars how much would you get after taxes, it could be helpful to consult with a tax advisor who can help you navigate the choppy waters of being taxed at the highest federal levels.

 How much you are taxed on income depends on various factors.
 Your age, filing status and your amount of gross income earned are all taken into consideration when determining your tax bracket.
-For the 2017 tax year, there are seven tax brackets ranging from 10 percent to 39.6 percent.
-With an earned income of 1 million dollars, you will find yourself squarely in the 39.6 percent bracket for the majority of your income.
+For the 2018 tax year, there are seven tax brackets ranging from 10 percent to 37 percent.
+With an earned income of 1 million dollars (which Powerball winners often find themselves with) you will find yourself squarely in the 37 percent bracket for the majority of your income.
+The same percentages would apply to taxes on 1 million dollars lottery winnings.
 However, it is a common misconception that taxpayers in the highest brackets must pay that percentage on the entirety of their income.

 The reality is, most taxpayers – except those in the lowest tax bracket – are actually paying taxes in two or more brackets.
 Because the rate is progressive, you are taxed incrementally at each level or bracket your income reaches and then exceeds.
-Once you reach the highest tax bracket of 39.6 percent, only your income that exceeds the minimum for taxation at that level will be taxed at 39.6 percent.
-For instance, if you are single and looking to file taxes on 1 million dollars of earned income, your income up to $9,325 is taxed at 10 percent, and income between $9,326 and $37,950 is taxed at 15 percent.
-This continues incrementally up to the highest federal income tax rate of 39.6 percent.
-In the case of a single filer, only income exceeding $418,400 is subject to taxation at 39.6 percent.
+For 2017, once you reach the highest tax bracket of 37 percent, only your income that exceeds the minimum for taxation at that level will be taxed at 37 percent.
+For instance, if you are single and looking to file taxes on 1 million dollars of earned income in 2018, your income up to $9,525 is taxed at 10 percent, and income between $9,525 and $38,700 is taxed at 12 percent.
+This continues incrementally up to the highest federal income tax rate of 37 percent.
+In the case of a single filer, only income exceeding $500,00 is subject to taxation at 37 percent.

 Unearned income is any money you receive without having to provide services in order to receive payment.
 Some of the more common sources of unearned income include stock interest, dividends, rental payments and capital gains, however, there are others.
 Although the IRS has clear rules on what is and is not considered unearned income, different types of unearned income are taxed differently.
 It is also worth noting that you will not owe Federal Insurance Contributions Act, or FICA, taxes on your unearned income, and certain unearned income is taxed at a lower rate than your marginal tax bracket rate.